jozu-ai/kitops/docs/src/docs/cli/installation.md

   Intel / AMD, 32-bit
 </a>

+### Installation Steps
+The Kit download will happen _so quickly_ on a fast connection that you might miss it...

+Open a terminal window in your downloads location and look for a file that starts with `kitops-linux`.

-Once downloaded, open a terminal window and use the `tar` command to extract the downloaded file.
+Use the `tar` command to extract the downloaded file.
 For example, if you downloaded the `kitops-linux-x86_64.tar.gz` file, you would use the following command:

 ```shell
 tar -xzvf kitops-linux-x86_64.tar.gz
 ```

 Move the extracted `kit` executable to a location in your system's PATH.
 A common choice is `/usr/local/bin`.
-You can do this with the `mv` command:
+You can do this with the `mv` command (this may require administrator privileges):

 ```
 sudo mv kit /usr/local/bin/
 ```

-This step may require administrator privileges.

 After installation, you can verify that `kit` is correctly installed by opening a new terminal or command prompt and typing: